 Navigating the world of riesling can be tricky, but knowing a few key words goes a long way.
-With German wines, if you see the word “trocken” on the label, this means that the riesling is dry.
-“Halbtrocken” and “feinherb” denote off-dry bottlings, and “liebliche,” “auslese” (for the most part), “beerenauslese,” “trockenbeerenauslese” and “eiswein” designate sweet wines.
+As with most German wines, “trocken” denotes a dry riesling.
+“Halbtrocken” and “feinherb” indicate off-dry bottlings, and “liebliche,” “auslese” (for the most part), “beerenauslese,” “trockenbeerenauslese,” and “eiswein” designate sweet wines.
 If all else fails, simply ask your wine retailer or sommelier for some guidance, as they are likely to have tasted the wines and will have more in-depth knowledge regarding what a particular bottle is like.

 Because of their extremely high levels of acidity, rieslings are some of the most food-friendly bottles on the planet.
-Salty bone-dry bottlings pair perfectly with smoked fish or salty cheese, while off-dry expressions come alive when sipped with spicy Mexican or Asian foods.
-And don’t forget to save a bottle of sweet dessert wine to savor after your meal.
+Salty bone-dry bottlings pair perfectly with smoked fish or salty cheese, while off-dry expressions come alive when sipped with spicy foods.
+And don’t forget to save a bottle of sweet dessert wine to sip after your meal.

 These are six bottles to try.

-For a cream-of-the-crop splurge, this Auslese riesling is where it’s at.
-Produced in Germany’s Mosel region, this outstanding wine shows flavors of sappy stoned fruit, canned pears, honeysuckle and candied ginger.
+For a cream-of-the-crop splurge, try this Auslese riesling.
+Produced in Germany’s Mosel region, the outstanding wine shows flavors of sappy stoned fruit, canned pears, honeysuckle, and candied ginger.
 Pair it with dessert dishes or simply make it the star of the show.

 Peter Lauer Riesling Barrel X Feinherb Mosel